murdochroy2/e_comm_inv_man/README.md

 # E-commerce Inventory Management System

-A Django-based inventory management system for e-commerce stores, designed to streamline product management, categorization, and inventory tracking.
-The system features a user-friendly admin interface and a comprehensive test suite to ensure reliability.
+A Django and React-based inventory management system for e-commerce stores, designed to streamline product management, categorization, and inventory tracking.
+The system features a user-friendly interface and a comprehensive test suite to ensure reliability.

 ## Key Features

-- **Product Management**: Supports CRUD (Create, Read, Update, Delete) operations for efficient product lifecycle management.
+- **Product Management**: Supports CRUD operations for efficient product lifecycle management.
 - **Category Management**: Enables categorization of products for easy organization and filtering.
 - **Inventory Tracking**: Real-time monitoring of product quantities to prevent stockouts and overstocking.
-- **Admin Interface**: Intuitive interface for administrators to manage the system effectively.
+- **Modern UI**: React-based frontend for a responsive and intuitive user experience.
-- **Comprehensive Test Suite**: Ensures the system's reliability and stability through extensive testing.
+- **Comprehensive Test Suite**: Ensures the system's reliability through extensive testing.

+## Prerequisites

+- **Python**: Ensure Python 3.x is installed on your system.
+You can download it from [python.org](https://www.python.org/downloads/).
+- **Node.js**: Ensure Node.js version 14.x or higher is installed on your system to run React 19.
+You can download it from [nodejs.org](https://nodejs.org/).

 ## Setup Instructions